The Karl Gustav Nieritz Library

 Please email if you are interested and please tell everyone you know who may be interested: homeschool groups, churches, Christian book stores, friends and family, etc.

-Anyone who wishes to help with the translation or the cost thereof, please inquire.
+Anyone who wishes to help with the translation (From German, French, or Italian) or help with the cost thereof, please inquire.

 If anyone happens to have original copies of other titles in English that are not mentioned here, please contact us.